IF GOD'S VISIONS NEVER HAPPENED, WHY?

 INTEGRITY, QUALITY, AND AUTHORITY

 In his 1988 book 'Love In Action' Rev. Paul Epton wrote, "We are going to build a Christian community of such integrity, such quality, such authority, that society will have to take notice of it."
-There's nothing wrong with lofty aspirations, but under the leadership of Pastor Paul Epton the Wirral Christian Centre gained notoriety yet accomplished little.
+There's nothing wrong with lofty aspirations, but under the leadership of Pastor Paul Epton, the Wirral Christian Centre gained notoriety and accomplished little.